pseigo/book-exercises/learn-elixir/notes/e07-enum-and-stream.md

 ## Stream

-When you call `Stream` functions, you are actually building a struct containng (1) the enumerable and (2) all the functions that will operate on it.
+When you call `Stream` functions, you are actually building a struct containing (1) the enumerable and (2) all the functions that will operate on it.
 This is so that Elixir can do the work all at once at a later time.
 For example,

 ```elixir
 [1, 2, 3, "string"]